Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle of Purbeck.

 - Spooky fun at Halloween – Join in on a pumpkin-hunt, craft activities and teddy zip-wire

 - Christmas carols in the castle – Complete with magical lanterns, string lights and burning braziers

 - Traditional storytelling – With the mischievous Lord of Misrule.
 A medieval tradition of storytelling and games typically held in December

 The National Trust asks that children are supervised at all times.

 Gifts and souvenirs – take home a memento of your day

-The National Trust shop has a wealth of Corfe Castle-inspired gifts – from medieval fancy-dress costumes, archery sets and stationery for children, to local artists’ prints and cards for a unique souvenir.
+The National Trust shop sells a wealth of Corfe Castle-inspired gifts – from medieval fancy-dress costumes, archery sets and stationery for children, to local artists’ prints and cards for a unique souvenir of your visit.